-In this manner, with a smaller basket of bank deposits, the capacity for money creation by banking entities would be greatly diminished, which would have additional effects on the supply of credit and its price.
+Thus, with a smaller basket of bank deposits, the capacity for money creation by banking entities would be greatly diminished and this would have additional effects on the supply of credit and its price.

-This initiative poses challenges for private banks since it could significantly reduce their financing channel, deposits, and their ability to create money, i.e. offer credit.
+This initiative poses challenges for private banks, since it could significantly reduce their financing channel, deposits, and their ability to create money, that is, offer credit.
 However, the problems identified by the banking industry are also predictable for any private digital asset if it achieves broad support from savers and consumers in the future.

-Therefore, a public digital euro issued prior to any possible circumvention of currencies issued by central banks is the only guarantee to sustain and strengthen monetary sovereignty.
-And within the framework of the euro such a path is mandatory if the objective is to make the European Union a geopolitical actor in the world.
+In this way, a public digital euro issued prior to any possible circumvention of currencies issued by central banks is the only guarantee to sustain and strengthen monetary sovereignty.
+And within the framework of the euro, such a path is mandatory if the objective is to make the European Union a geopolitical actor in the world.